RowanConnaughton/ToDoList/README.md

 # To Do List

-This is a To Do List created with javascript and Sortable JS
+This To Do List was created with javascript and [Sortable JS](https://github.com/SortableJS/Sortable)

 You can add tasks and drag them between categories and delete them.